Osiris-Team/Vainglory-2/README.md

 - be balanced.
 - benefit the majority of players.
 - ensure that all used assets/media are owned/created by you or if free include the license.
+- not contain anything (like heroes, maps etc.) that exist 1-to-1 in the original game.
 If you want to work on a specific feature listed below, create an issue telling you are working on it.
 Try your best to make the deadline.